willsheppard/trump_app_reviews_gen_z/README.md

 https://apps.apple.com/us/app/official-trump-2020-app/id1135325440
 (just in case they ever disappear)

-The data is stored as JSON.
+The data is stored as ~100Mb of JSON.

 It needs to be put back together to be browsable as a mirror.

-To do:

-   * Design
-   * Implement